braceal/parsl_object_registry/README.md

 # parsl_warmstart_registry
-Registry system for managing the lifetime of expensive objects across different calls to workflow functionss
+Registry system for managing the lifetime of expensive objects across different calls to workflow functions